ERS-HCL/conversion-pipes/README.md

 <p><img src="/images/Screenshot (11).png"></p>

-After selection of converter type that div will appear on the sceen.
+After selection of converter type a div will display on the screen.

 <p><img src="/images/Screenshot (12).png"></p>
 Then user needs to select the type of units as shown below.